shahid9153/pixly/README.md

 - Embeddings: sentence-transformers by default (configurable); text is chunked and embedded per content piece
 - Retrieval: top-k relevant chunks by cosine similarity; included as context in the prompt

-## Knowledge Base & Data Flow
+## 📚 Knowledge Base & Data Flow

-Pixly’s knowledge is curated per game via CSV files that live in `games_info/`.
+Pixly's knowledge is curated per game via CSV files that live in `games_info/`.
 The CSV schema is simple and contributor-friendly:

 ```
 wiki,wiki_desc,youtube,yt_desc,forum,forum_desc